-Many students ask if there is financial aid available for people who want to take the GED® test and the answer is yes but under specific conditions.
+Many students ask if there is financial aid for GED testing.
+Well, the answer is yes, but under specific conditions.

-If you are uncertain if you can pass the GED test, purchase a GED Ready® test.
+If you are uncertain if you can pass the GED® test, purchase the GED Ready® test.
 This is a diagnostic test that will tell you if you can pass the real GED test.

-The indication of your readiness is scoring in the Green Zone on the Ready Test.
+The indication of your readiness is scoring in the Green Zone on the GED Ready Test.
 If you get this result, then you can sign up for the GED test and expect that you will pass it.
-The GED Ready test costs $6 per subject-so $24 in total.
+The GED Ready test costs $6.99 per subject-so $28 in total.

 Buying the GED Ready test is cheaper than purchasing GED retakes.
 If you don’t pass the GED test on the first try, you will pay $15 per subject in most states for a retaken test.
 Generally, you can have up to 3 retakes a year.